 Today, we are most fortunate to have the direct, descendant of the Holy Prophet (s.a.s.), a hereditary, present and living Imam, to guide us through the Institution of Imamat.
 It is imperative upon us to continually present a bouquet of angelic salwats to our Holy Imam and his family from the time of Amirul-Momineen, NOOR Mowlana Murtaza Ali (a.s.) till today, and remind ourselves of the sacrifices that they have given and are giving for the upliftment of the Ismailis, the Ummah and humanity at large over the past 1400 years.

 Let us now present a bouquet of angelic salwats to our beloved Mowla.
-Real Audio and mp3 sound tracks are available for your convenience.
+Mp3 sound track is available for your convenience.

 The Aga Khan Development Network (AKDN) has developed a climate resilience action plan because the greatest burden of climate change will fall on countries in the developing world.
 The calendar a diagram which shows the structure of the AKDN under the umbrella of The Imamat and information and quotations of Noor Mowlana Hazar Imam on twelve major projects.
 Please visit the AKDN site and learn about the initiatives which are being taken by Noor Mowlana Shah Karim Al-Hussaini Hazar Imam.

 In order to give you an idea of the contents of this document, here are some excerpts: